Gavin867/The_Budget_Balancer/README.md

 The purpose of the Budget Balancer is to track and store all your deposits and expenses.
 With this application you can do the following:

-1. ADD new deposits.
+1. ADD funds.
-2. ADD new expenses.
+2. REMOVE funds.
-3. VIEW list of transactions.
+3. VIEW transactions.
 4. VIEW account balance.
 5. VIEW interactive chart with dates and balances.
+6. CACHE data automatically when network connection is interrupted.
-6. App caches data and resubmits requests to the server if network connection is interrupted.
+7. RESUBMIT CACHED data automatically to the server when network connection is re-established.

 ## Installation